Associate Professor Monique O’Connell Medieval, Italy B-104 Tribble Hall; 758-4711 e-mail: email@example.com

 For a complete list of publications, click CV.

 - HST 106 Medieval World Civilizations This course provides an overview of world civilizations in the period generally understood as “medieval”—that is, from approximately 600 to 1600 C.E.
 The concept of a medieval, or middle, period in history originally came from European history, referring to the time between the fall of Rome and the Renaissance, or to a rebirth of classical knowledge.
 One of the questions of this course is to examine cultures and societies in east Asia, India, Africa, and the Americas as well as Europe during the same time frame and to ask if there is such a thing as a “medieval” world history.
 Are there patterns, transformations, and developments common to all these societies in the medieval period?What characteristics do these widely differing cultures and geographic areas share, and where do they differ?

 - HST 206 Early Middle Ages: The Birth of Europe, 400-1100.
 The central question of this course is one of identity: at what point can we speak of a distinctively “European” identity?
 In order to answer this question, we will investigate the political, cultural, religious, and material history of Europe from the later Roman Empire to the end of the Viking invasions around the turn of the millennium.
 Once dismissed as the “Dark Ages,” scholars now point to this as an era when some of the key cultural, political, and artistic foundations of later European history were forged.
 Indeed, these centuries saw the “birth” of a distinctive Western European civilization that arose from the ashes of ancient Greece and Rome.

 - HST 207 High Middle Ages and Renaissance: Reform, Revival, and Renewal in Europe, 1150-1550The period from 1150 to 1550 witnessed a dramatic transformation in the patterns and practices of European culture.
 During these 400 years, Europe exploded from its boundaries, overturning religious and intellectual traditions and expanding geographically, economically, and politically.
 The High Middle Ages saw the rise of towns, universities, and cathedrals; the Church faced reformations from within and without, and the personal bonds of feudal kingship gradually gave way to the bureaucracies of developing nation-states.
 These transformations did not go unchallenged; struggles over religious unity and political hegemony combined with natural disasters such as plague and famine to further upset the traditional order.
 The European Renaissance revived the learning of the classical world, using it to claim a place for human reason and creativity in society.
 This class will examine how and why these transformations in European civilization took place .

 - HST 305 Medieval and Early Modern Iberia.
 The cultures that flourished on the Iberian peninsula between the years 700 and 1700 were extremely diverse and contained often contradictory tendencies.
 Hailed by many as a haven of toleration and an example of co-existence between Christians, Jews, and Muslims in the medieval period, early modern Spain and Portugal were bastions of Catholic orthodoxy and the Inquisition.
-This course traces the formation of religious, cultural and political identities and the economics of empire in the medieval and early modern period.
+This course traces the formation of Iberian religious, cultural, and political identities in the medieval and early modern period.
 Additionally, we will focus on how scholars have interpreted religious conflict and co-existence over time.

 - HST 390 Italy and the Mediterranean in the Renaissance This research seminar is devoted to two intersecting themes: the cultural, political, and economic developments of the Renaissance (c.
 1350-1600),and the intense cross-cultural engagement that characterized the Mediterranean world in the same period.
 Our readings and discussions will focus on the ways Renaissance culture developed across the Mediterranean, asking how and why the particularities of the region affected societal development.
 The course’s geographical focus will be Italian, although students’ research projects can look to Iberian or Islamic worlds as well.